 Contact Person: Staci Horton

-The Education Club is a newly founded club at CCC that helps and allows those interested in education to gain an understanding of what the field has to offer.
+The Education Club is a newly founded club at Central Christian College of Kansas that helps and allows those interested in education to gain an understanding of what the field has to offer.
 The club works with the Education Department to help create future teachers and help those stay connected to their own education.
 Learning is a lifelong process and as this club kicks off, we want to give members a chance to engage in that process before, during, and after entering the field.

 Students at Central who are interested in helping elementary students with their math, reading, and science studies are invited to join CHUMS.
 This organization connects struggling students with caring college mentors in an education partnership that fosters positive relationships and educational success.
 Volunteers meet with elementary students before or after school to provide tutoring, guidance, and a listening ear to young students at local schools; also our college students will receive a small stipend for their time investment.